-Chemical etching is a metal processing technology that produces stress-free, flat, components by selective etching through a photo-resist mask.
-It is especially well suited to the manufacture of precision parts such as grids and meshes, lead frames for integrated circuit boards, fuel cell and heat exchangers plates, precision springs, washers and gaskets and decorative parts such as automotive interior trim.
+Chemical etching is a metal processing technology that produces stress-free, flat components by selective etching through a photo-resist mask.
+It is especially well suited to the manufacture of precision parts such as grids and meshes, lead frames, bipolar fuel cell and plate heat exchangers, precision springs, washers and gaskets and decorative parts such as automotive interior trim.

 Also, as the tooling is “virtual”, it can be adapted and changed extremely quickly and economically, making it ideally suited for anything from prototype runs to high volume production runs.
 This allows for design optimisation without financial penalty, and helps ensure a low-risk entry strategy as well as facilitating easy product updating.
 Turnaround time using photo-tools is about 90% less than that for stamped parts.
 Stamping requires substantial investment in mould fabrication which is not only costly but in some instances can take from six to ten months to complete, compared with a few hours for etching.

 The economy and adaptability of the tooling for chemical etching is a key stimulus to design freedom, along with the ability to produce what may seem like impossibly complicated products.
-Keith Jackson, CTO at Precision Micro’s parent company Meggitt, once summarised this by simply saying that with chemical etching “you can try stuff!”
-As the cost of creating prototypes is so low there is no barrier to entry with the technology, with complex designs being produced in a matter of days and designs iterations in a few hours.
+The cost of creating prototypes is low and there is no barrier to entry with the technology, with complex designs being produced in a matter of days and designs iterations in a few hours.
 Perhaps the key drawback for industry in general is that in many instances, chemical etching is not part of some engineers’ repertoire, and because of this innovation can be somewhat stunted.
 Chemical etching opens the door for innovation and pushes back the barriers that constrain many design engineers and allows for the manufacture of parts many thought impossible.

 Complexity without cost